What Happened On This Day August 13 In F1 History?

 1944

 Few athletes can say they’ve competed at the highest level in two completely different sports, but Divina Galica is one of them.
 Born on this day in 1944, before turning to motorsport, she was a four-time Winter Olympian, representing Team GB in alpine skiing and even captaining the squad at the 1968 and 1972 Winter Games.
-However, her passion for speed extended beyond the slopes, leading her to a second career in motorsport, where she climbed the ranks from karting to Formula 2 and eventually Formula 1, making three race appearances.
+However, her passion for speed extended beyond the slopes, leading her to a second career in motorsport, where she climbed the ranks from karting to Formula 2 and, eventually, Formula 1, making three race appearances.
+She became the third female F1 driver in the F1 history.

 Formula One History Recommends